danielsteman/textifai/README.md

 `npm i -g gitmoji-cli` to install and `gitmoji install` in the cloned repository to be prompted for awesome commit message emojis at every commit (works like a pre-commit-hook).

+### Deployment

+Deployments are done with Terraform Cloud, which receives GCP credentials through `GOOGLE_CREDENTIALS` environment variable, which should be set to the json key of a (manually created) service account without newlines.
+The json key can be retrieved through the GCP console and can be transformed to a single line using `cat ~/Downloads/keyfile.json| tr -s '\n' ' '`.

 ### Notes

 Terraform TODO: add credentials to Terraform Cloud.